Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Methods

 The DBK algorithm \cite{Pelofske2019mc, Pelofske2021decomposition, Pelofske2019minvc} was designed to decompose an input graph recursively into smaller subgraphs such that, in each recursion level, (a) each generated subgraph is strictly smaller than the graph that was split, and (b) the maximum clique of the input graph can be reconstructed exactly from the maximum cliques determined for the leaf graphs, given all subgraphs can be solved exactly.
 The name of the algorithm stands for decomposition, bounds, and k-core.
 These three components work as follows.

 First, the decomposition of an input graph $G$ is illustrated in Figure~\ref{fig:dbk}.
 We choose a random vertex $v \in G$ and use it to split $G$ into two graphs, the subgraph $G_v$ induced by the neighbor vertices of $v$, and the subgraph $G'$ obtained by removing $v$ from $G$ including all its incident edges.
 If $v$ is part of a maximum clique then that maximum clique, minus vertex $v$, will be contained in $G_v$.
 Hence, the size of the maximum clique of $G_v$ will be one less than the size of the maximum clique of $G$.
 On the other hand, if $v$ is not part of a maximum clique, then $v$ can be removed from $G$, resulting in a new graph $G'$ that contains the same maximum clique as $G$.
 Therefore, the maximum clique can be reconstructed after determining the maximum clique in both $G_v$ and $G'$, with each of these graphs being strictly smaller than $G$.
-In principle, any choice of $v$ will result in a valid decomposition.
-As shown in \cite{Pelofske2019mc}, choosing $v$ as the vertex of lowest degree yields the fastest solutions.
+The decomposition is valid irrespective of the choice of the vertex $v$ used for splitting the graph, though some choices might be advantageous in that they make the algorithm terminate faster.
+As shown in \cite{Pelofske2019mc, Pelofske2021decomposition}, choosing $v$ as the vertex of lowest degree yields the fastest solutions.

 Second, before recursing into any of the generated subgraphs, the size of the clique contained in a subgraph can be lower and upper bounded using various techniques.
 For instance, the chromatic number computed with a fast heuristic (we use the Python module \textit{NetworkX} of \cite{Networkx}), and the upper bound of \cite{Budinich2003} provide efficiently computable upper bounds.
 Likewise, a trivial lower bound on any subproblem in the decomposition tree is obtained by simply solving the other subbranch.
 These upper and lower bounds are employed in the DBK algorithm.
+These bounds were selected due to their low runtime complexity and good performance compared to other bounds (thus allowing one to prune many subproblems).

 Third, the DBK algorithm attempts to simplify any newly generated subproblem in the decomposition tree before solving it further in a recursive fashion.
 After exploring several techniques, the \textit{k-core} algorithm was selected in \cite{Pelofske2019mc}.
 This algorithm works as follows.
 The $k$-code of a graph is the subgraph consisting of all vertices having degree at least $k$.
 Clearly, at any point during the decomposition, one can simplify a subgraph by replacing it with its $k$-core, where $k$ is set to the largest clique number found so far, thus potentially reducing the size of some of the subproblems before continuing the recursion.